 1. Make sure you pay your existing debts on time: Did you know that repayments that are more than 14 days late may be recorded on your credit file?
 While less serious than a default, a series of late repayments can have an equally negative impact on your credit score.
 Making late repayments also sends a bad message to a prospective lender and may result in you paying higher interest rates.

-2. Only request as much as you need to borrow: When assessing your application a lender will look at whether you can service a loan.
-What this means is that, after all your expenses, do you have income left over to meet the repayments of your proposed loan.
+2. Only request as much as you need to borrow: When assessing your application, a lender will look at whether you can service a loan.
+Essentially, this evaluates whether, after all your expenses, you have income left over to meet the repayments of your proposed loan.
 If you request an amount that is more than your finances say you are able to repay, it’s highly unlikely you will get approved.

 4. Pay down existing debts: Lenders may look unfavourably on an application for individuals with large amounts of debt, particularly if the debts are already at the limits of what you can afford.
 It’s important to demonstrate a concerted effort to repay your existing debts to a reasonable level.

-This applies, even if your personal loan is for the purpose of consolidating your debt.
-While a move to lower interest rates makes sense, it may be harder to get approved unless you’ve opened up some additional capacity between your income and expenses.
+This applies even if your personal loan is for the purpose of consolidating your debt.
+While a move to lower interest rates makes sense, it may be hard to get approved without opening up some additional capacity between your income and expenses.

 5. Minimise your credit card balance: Using a credit card can be a great way to help boost your credit rating by demonstrating you are financially responsible.
 However, you need to manage your credit card carefully to ensure your balance is consistently low.
 Failure to make repayments can have an equally negative impact on your credit score.

 Finally, lenders are now required to assess your application based on your credit card limits, not the outstanding balance.
-If you have unused cards or excess limits look to reduce them before you apply for a new loan.
+If you have unused cards or excess limits, look into reducing them before you apply for a new loan.

-7. Counter-offers: Even once you have applied with a lender for a specific loan amount, they may come back to you with a ‘counter-offer’.
-A ‘counter-offer’ is a conditional approval based on a loan amount that is lower than the amount you’ve requested but one the lender believes you can afford and meets their responsible lending requirements.
+Counter-offers Even once you have applied with a lender for a specific loan amount, they may come back to you with a ‘counter-offer’.
+A ‘counter-offer’ is a conditional approval based on a loan amount that is lower than the amount you’ve requested, but one the lender believes you can afford and meets their responsible lending requirements.